This training provides step-by-step instructions on creating Section 508 compliant electronic documents.

 Federal government website for comprehensive information on disability programs and services in communities nationwide.

 Provides recommendations for making Web content accessible.
 WCAG 2.0 is supported by the documents, Understanding WCAG 2.0 and Techniques for WCAG 2.0.
 The WCAG 2 at a Glance page provides a paraphrased summary of Web Content Accessibility Guidelines (WCAG) 2.0.
-A customizable quick reference to WCAG 2.0 requirements and techniques and techniques, and other WCAG 2.0 documents are also available.
+A customizable quick reference to WCAG 2.0 requirements and techniques, and other WCAG 2.0 documents are also available.

 In coordination with organizations around the world, WAI pursues accessibility of the Web through five primary areas of work: technology, guidelines, tools, education and outreach, and research and development.
 Discover WAI resources for everyone.